 I inserted a paint brush in our electric drill, where the drill bit normally goes, and the kids went to town, dipping the brush in paint then squeezing the drill handle and painting with the rotating paint brush.

-As with all the art activities in Action Art, this one included variations and more ideas to explore, which we definitely will.
+As with all the ideas in the book, this one included variations and more ideas to explore, which we definitely will.

 “Repeat art activities often to build skills, techniques, and confidence.”